abhineet123/PTF/ReadMe.md

 Welcome to the home of **Python Tracking Framework (PTF)** - a collection of registration based trackers (like IC, ESM, NN, PF and L1) along with related (and unrelated) utilities implemented in Python and Cython.
-Supporting Matlab scripts, mostly for tracker evaluation are also included.
+Supporting Matlab scripts, mostly for tracker evaluation, are also included.

 Prerequisites:
 ==============